 The pioneer in this field, the late nineteenth-century American museum anthropologist Culin, claims the mankala game to constitute 'Africa's national game' - a claim since repeated many times and still upheld by some major authors in this field, Townshend and Russ.
 Of the five families of board-games into which the principal authority in this field of scholarship, Murray classifies all known historic types, Africa is claimed to exhibit only one, for which he employs the generic, Arabic name of mankala.
-This type of game was first attested in the Kitab al-Aghani by the Arab author Abu'l Faradi (897-967 CE).
+This type of game was first attested in the Kitāb al-Aghāni by the Arab author Abū'l Faradj (897-967 CE).
 Mankala is found all over sub-Saharan Africa.
 In accordance with Murray's claim, it is that continent's only board-game outside clearly Arabianised contexts (where the checkers-like dara game appears, with a distribution as diverse as Islamic influence in Africa) or Europeanised contexts.

-Figure 3 summarises the global distribution of mankala, and suggests the underlying pattern of diffusion as shown in Figure 4.30
+Figure 3 summarises the global distribution of mankala, and suggests the underlying pattern of diffusion as shown in Figure 4.

 Townshend has extensively argued against the central role Murray had attributed to Asia and to Islam in the spread of mankala, and in favour of a uniquely African origin and transformation of the mankala family of boardgames.
 So much so that in his opinion even their distribution in Asia should be directly derived from African models alleged to be recently imported to South Asia by black slaves - whose presence there regrettably cannot be denied.
-Already twenty years ago Townshend complained that everyone (except the archaeologist/ palaeontologist Louis Leakey) seemed to be utterly determined to find by all means a non-African origin for this family of board-games.
-In 1979 this point was
+Already twenty years ago Townshend complained that everyone (except the archaeologist/ palaeontologist Louis Leakey)

-Culin, S., 1896, 'Mankala, the national game of Africa', US National Museum Annual Report, Washington, pp. 595-607.
+&lt;sup>25Culin, S., 1896, 'Mankala, the national game of Africa', US National Museum Annual Report, Washington, pp. 595-607.